luapower/luapower-all/nw_keyboard.md

 Here's how the mappings go:

-### Windows Keyboard on OSX
+### Windows keyboard on OSX

 ~~~
-win keyboard		key on OSX
+Windows keyboard		key on OSX
 ----------------------------------
 lwin					lcommand
 rwin					rcommand